superfly/docs/rails/advanced-guides/sqlite3.html.md

 status: beta
 ---

-While Rails applications on [fly.io](https://fly.io) normally run on Posgres databases, you can choose to run them on [sqlite3](https://www.sqlite.org/index.html).
+While Rails applications on [fly.io](https://fly.io) normally run on Postgres databases, you can choose to run them on [sqlite3](https://www.sqlite.org/index.html).

 To make this work, you will need to place your databases on persistent [Volumes](https://www.sqlite.org/index.html)